“Molly Flexwell helps exhausted caregivers reclaim their energy, self-worth, and joy through practical tools and kindness-led living”

 Let’s start with the science.

-Each thought you think, every habit you practise, each emotion you name—these all shape your brain.
-You are not stuck with the same wiring forever.
-With consistent effort, you can create new pathways that serve you better.
+Each thought you think, every habit you practise, each emotion you name, are all things that shape your brain.
+You are not stuck with the same neron pathways forever.
+With consistent effort, you can create new ones that serve you better.

 And that’s where journaling comes in.